 Our framework is symbolized by a tree: the roots representing the foundation elements that feed and sustain the program branches.
 When these roots are strong, they support the growth and success of the entire school health initiative, as well as the major school health programs and services.
-The five program branches are: community schools; school-based behavioral health; school health centers; family support; and youth development.
+The five program branches are: positive school climate; school-based behavioral health; school health centers; family partnership; and youth wellness and leadership.
 When all the pieces and partners are in place, schools can support the healthy development and success of the whole child, their family, school, and community.